 Muslims in Britain are British citizens with an Islamic heritage and the MCB encourages British Muslims to make full use of their rights and responsibilities to further and advance equality for all communities, tolerance of differences and a staunch defence of our liberal democratic traditions and enviable civil liberties.

 The Muslim Council of Britain does not seek special rights or privileges for British Muslims.
-Its disproportionate attention to British Muslims is a result of the underprivileged status of the community in terms of inequality and injustice.
-The MCB seeks to mainstream British Muslims by removing barriers to integration, whether these be obstacles encountered within the community or without; such as in policy making or in our public discourse on Islam and Muslims.
+Rather, the MCB seeks to mainstream British Muslims by removing barriers to integration, whether these be obstacles encountered within the community or without; such as in policy making or in our public discourse on Islam and Muslims.

 The Muslim Council of Britain’s approach to dealing with civic affairs is one of participation not agitation.
 The MCB views its dealings with government and policymakers as a matter of constructive engagement.
 This means that the MCB strives to understand and deal with problems and influence policies and outcomes through principled and effective participation.

-The Muslim Council of Britain is a non-partisan, non sectarian umbrella organisation that seeks constructive partnerships with all other entities interested in our common well being as citizens of the United Kingdom.
+The Muslim Council of Britain is a non-partisan, cross-sectarian and independent umbrella organisation that seeks constructive partnerships with all other entities interested in our common well being as citizens of the UK.